 - User OCID: Required.
 Unique identifier of your Oracle Cloud Infrastructure Object Storage user.

 - Public Key's Finger Print: Required.
-Oracle Cloud Infrastructure Object Storage Public Key's Finger Print.
+Your Oracle Cloud Infrastructure Object Storage public key fingerprint.

 - Private Key: Required.
-Oracle Cloud Infrastructure Object Storage Private Key.
+Your Oracle Cloud Infrastructure Object Storage private key.

 - Private Key Passphrase: Required if a passphrase was specified during key creation.
-Oracle Cloud Infrastructure Object Storage Private Key Passphrase.
+Your Oracle Cloud Infrastructure Object Storage private key passphrase.

 Click Show Advanced File System Configuration.

-Enter the following required configuration information or click Use Default to accept the default values:
+Enter the required configuration information or click Use Default to accept the default values:

 NFS Allowed Hosts: A comma-separated list of hosts allowed to connect to the NFS export.
 You can also specify * to allow all hosts to connect.